hajarmst211/shell_simulator/README.md

 #  Informations about the project:
 1. Name of the project: mini shell
 2. Coding language of the project: c
-4. Motivation of the project: Learning and skill developpement purposes
+4. Motivation of the project: Learning and skill development purposes
-3. Goal of the project: This project aims to mimic the behavoir of a real unix shell.
+3. Goal of the project: This project aims to mimic the behavior of a real unix shell.
 4. Limitations of the project: To begin with, this project is only supported on linux working machines.
 Secondly, the shell it provides can only run `execvp` supported commands or any executable file name reachable via a provided path as first argument.

 # Detailed description of the project:
 ### Used commands and libraries:
 The project is built over a customized, from scratch string library that groups all teh needed functions to manipulate string type variable.
-In this fucntion a string is refered to as a `MyString` object and has three atributts: string_propre which is its `char* `value, a size which is the length of the string and a capacity which translates the whole allocated space for that string. <br><p> In addition to some POSIX/UNIX commands such as `execvp`, `fork` and `read`.
-And of course the standard `stdlib` library for memory allocation managment.
+In this function a string is refered to as a `MyString` object and has three attributes: string_propre which is its `char* `value, a size which is the length of the string and a capacity which translates the whole allocated space for that string. <br><p> In addition to some POSIX/UNIX commands such as `execvp`, `fork` and `read`.
+And of course the standard `stdlib` library for memory allocation management.
 ### Conduction of the project:
  This project is based on a **repl** algorithm.
 Which means that it has four main stages: read , evaluate, print and loop.
 <br><p> The **repl** layout of the project is the following: